-From a team perspective, Laclau shared that the team’s habit of not only setting OKRs, but regularly tracking and reviewing them increases their overall collaboration and has equipped Civic House to face the new normal in the aftermath of the pandemic, and take on the new challenges in the sector.
+From a team perspective, Laclau shared that the team’s habit of not only setting OKRs, but regularly tracking and reviewing them increases their overall collaboration and has equipped Civic House to face today’s new normal while taking on new challenges in the sector.

 “That’s why OKRs are so important,” Laclau adds.
 “They really should be used more in the social sector if NGOs want to be more efficient, professional, and make better use of their resources.”

 If you’re interested in starting our OKRs 101 course, click here.